 Rarely all dark specimens can occur and may potentially cause confusion between this species and Aphelia unitana and A. viburnana.
 If in doubt, retain the specimen.
 JC

-(note 2019 name change from Aphelia paleana to Zelotherses paleana)
+(note 2019 genus change from Aphelia paleana to Zelotherses paleana)